-To write your Budget Justification, follow the format of the IMLS Budget Form's section headings and save it as a PDF.
+To write your Budget Justification, follow the format of the IMLS Budget Form's section headings.
 Address both grant funds and cost share.
+Save it as a PDF and use Budgetjustification.pdf as its file name.

 1. Salaries and Wages